 Children (6 and under): Free

 Admission includes the collection galleries, as well as all current special and focus exhibitions.
-Some programs and events carry an admission charge or registration fee beyond the museum's suggested general admission, and include admission to the museum's permanent collection as part of the admission charge or registration fee.
+Some programs and events carry an admission charge or registration fee beyond the museum's general admission, and may include admission to the museum's permanent collection as part of the admission charge or registration fee.